Linear localization of zero modes in weakly coupled non-Hermitian reservoirs: Methods

-In Fig.~1 of the main text we have verified the results of the tight-binding model using a first-order perturbation theory.
-Here we outline this approach.
+\textbf{Perturbation theory.} In Fig.~\ref{fig:schematic} we have verified the results of the tight-binding model using a first-order perturbation theory.
+Here we first outline this approach.
 We treat the weak coupling $t'$ between the system and the reservoir as the small perturbation parameter, and we denote $H_0=H_S+H_R(\gamma)$ as the unperturbed (and uncoupled) Hamiltonian of the system ($H_S$) and the reservoir ($H_R$).
-In the coupled system the Hamiltonian becomes \be H=H_0+t'H'\quad(t'\neq0), \ee where $H'$ contains only two nonzero elements in its matrix form, which are 1's coupling the rightmost lattice site in the system and the leftmost site in the reservoir.
-The eigenstates of $H_0$ and their biorthogonal partners are denoted by $|\psi_\mu^{(0)}\rangle$ and $\langle\phi_\mu^{(0)}|$, and they satisfy the biorthogonal relation \be \langle\phi_\mu^{(0)}|\psi_\nu^{(0)}\rangle = \delta_{\mu\nu}. \ee Note that since there is no coupling between the system and the reservoir in $H_0$, $|\psi_\mu^{(0)}\rangle, \langle\phi_\mu^{(0)}|$ are both zero either in the system or the reservoir.
-Therefore, the biorthogonal relation above is nontrivial only when both modes $\mu$ and $\nu$ belong to the system or the reservoir.
+In the coupled system the Hamiltonian becomes \be H=H_0+t'H'\quad(t'\neq0), \ee where $H'$ contains only two nonzero elements in its matrix form, which are 1's coupling the rightmost lattice site in the system and the leftmost site in the reservoir [see equation~(\ref{eq:totalH})].
+The right and left eigenstates of $H_0$ are denoted by $|\psi_\mu^{(0)}\rangle$ and $\langle\tilde{\psi}_\mu^{(0)}|$, and they satisfy the biorthogonal relation \be \langle\tilde{\psi}_\mu^{(0)}|\psi_\nu^{(0)}\rangle = \delta_{\mu\nu} \ee away from an EP of $H_0$.
+Because $H_0$ is symmetric, i.e. $H_0=H_0^T$, we find $\tilde{\psi}_\mu^{(0)} = {\psi}_\mu^{(0)}$ for all modes.

+Note that because there is no coupling between the system and the reservoir in $H_0$, $|\psi_\mu^{(0)}\rangle, \langle\tilde{\psi}_\mu^{(0)}|$ are both zero either in the system or the reservoir.
+There are then two consequences.
+First, the biorthogonal relation above is nontrivial only when both modes $\mu$ and $\nu$ belong to the system or the reservoir simultaneously.
+Second, an EP of $H_0$ must be an EP of either $H_S$ or $H_R$.
+Clearly, there is no EP in the (Hermitian) SSH part of the Hamiltonian, and we show in Supplementary Figure 3 that there is no EP in a finite-sized reservoir either when linear localization takes place (i.e., at $\gamma\approx2t$).
+Therefore, we can apply equation~(\ref{eq:biortho}) in the perturbation theory to study linear localization.